-When your benefit coverage ends
+When your benefit

 If you leave the university, cease to be a benefit eligible employee, or retire; your voluntary benefit coverage will end on the beginning of the pay period following your last day of employment in a benefit eligible job.
 You may have the option to continue benefit coverage under some plans.